-The HBA shows that just over 5,600 dwellings should be anticipated in urban Upper Hutt by 2047.
+The 2019 HBA shows that just over 5,600 dwellings should be anticipated in urban Upper Hutt by 2047.
 The assessment estimates that the city can currently provide for about 3,500 homes (700 within existing urban areas and just over 2,800 in greenfield sites, including those identified in the Upper Hutt Land Use Strategy).
 This means that without change to existing policies that control housing development, the city could be faced with a shortfall of up to 2,100 homes by 2047.
-Upper Hutt City Council is responding to the results of the HBA through Plan Change 50; a comprehensive review of all development controls in the city's rural and residential zones.
+Upper Hutt City Council is responding to the results of the HBA through the Intensification Planning Instrument (IPI) to enable housing and commercial activities in the city.

 Employment and business growth is expected to continue - a reflection of the growing economy, which is anticipated to reach $1 billion by 2035.
 Demand for industrial land is likely to increase in the short term but over time, demand is expected to shift to commercial land.
 Upper Hutt will have ample land and floor space available to accommodate the expected business growth.

 The results will impact Council’s considerations for resource consenting under the NPS-UDC and should be considered for future housing or business proposals.